Organize forces properly

 Officers and soldiers of Regiment 1, Division 324 use high-capacity pumps to help people clean up mud after the flood. |

 During the days when the western areas of Nghe An were struggling with the flood, people from the lowlands volunteered to carry pumps, water pipes, gasoline cans... over the mountains to help people in the highlands clear the flood.
 After the historic flood, many villages were submerged in mud; houses and roads were covered by a thick layer of mud up to 1 meter thick.
-Mr. Dang Ngoc Thanh and Mr. Nguyen Minh Sang (Vinh Tuong commune) immediately set out with their family's high-capacity pumps, generators, 250m long pipes and gasoline to be ready to operate on the spot.
+Mr. Dang Ngoc Thanh and Mr. Nguyen Minh Sang (Vinh Tuong commune) immediately set off with high-capacity pumps, generators, 250m long pipes of their family and gasoline to be ready to operate on the spot.
 In the chaotic scene after the flood, generators and water pumps from the lowlands appeared as "saviors", helping people in the flooded areas.
 Mr. Dang Ngoc Thanh said: “When I saw the devastation in the flooded area with my own eyes, I was speechless.
 It was heartbreaking to see it on the news and social media, but when I got there, I saw the full extent of it.
-People were stunned and exhausted on the roadside.
-Some people did not sleep all night because the flood water flooded their houses and all their belongings were washed away.”
+People were stunned and tired on the roadside.
+Some people did not sleep all night because the floodwaters flooded their houses and all their belongings were washed away.”

 Officers and soldiers of Regiment 764 (Nghe An Provincial Military Command) overcome flood consequences in Muong Xen commune. |

-Group of reporters and collaborators at Military Region 4
+Reporter - Correspondent Group at Military Region 4

 Source: https://www.qdnd.vn/nuoi-duong-van-hoa-bo-doi-cu-ho/huy-dong-tong-luc-giup-dan-vung-lu-839220